Aconex reports flat revenues and a pre-tax loss for year to June 2011, but recent performance has been strong and longer-term prospects are promising.

 This growth was partly stimulated by Aconex’s investment in sales and marketing – I have written recently about its recruitment of US-based sales people and its reseller partner programme (post) – which resulted in higher-than-expected cash burn in late 2010 (Au$5.8m), though the cost base was reduced, with marketing expenditure one area hit, in the second half of the year (to Au$2.5m).
 However, Paul and Matthew stressed that since the year end, the business has been cash-generative (the report says the cash balance increased to Au$16.5m at 30 September 2011), with “business picking up quite substantially” and “December our strongest invoicing month ever” to offset earlier cash losses and make calendar year 2011 cash-neutral.

 The company’s investment in sales and marketing in the Americas has been part of a strategic shift away from relying upon individual business development managers to grow regional adoption of the Aconex platform.
 “A more sustainable sales and marketing machine is being created,” Paul said.
-Recruiting high-calibre executives like Lori Beedle and growing a strong partner network were seen as vital if Aconex was to have the desired impact in the US, and the approach would also help Aconex in other large target markets such as India and China.
+Recruiting high-calibre executives like [name removed at her request] and growing a strong partner network were seen as vital if Aconex was to have the desired impact in the US, and the approach would also help Aconex in other large target markets such as India and China.

 Aconex’s new BidContender business was now being used by around 70 contractors and a substantial proportion of their subcontractor base, Paul said, with around 15,000 active ANZ users of its tendering platform.
 It is a different proposition to Aconex’s core collaboration platform – having to be easier to use and low-cost – but the company had been encouraged by customer enthusiasm for BidContender.
 Paul said some free functionality was recently switched off, and some customers were quick to apply for the paid-for alternatives.